SQream/sqream_docs/connecting_to_sqream/client_platforms/mcp.rst

         - ``false``

    **Note**: **clustered** is optional and should be used if server picker port is used as your port

+    .. note:: **clustered** is optional and should be used if server picker port is used as your port

 Automated Setup: